 Men in their 20s and 30s are generally active and participate in many outdoor activities.
 Most men of this age group pay little attention to the use of sunscreen or the need for sunscreen.

+Sunscreen for men is essential for their skin protection.
 Sunscreen is not just a women thing as UVA, UVB and IR rays damage the skin of both men and women equally.
-UVA rays penetrate deeply into the skin resulting in collagen damage whereas UVB rays cause sunburns and suntan as it majorly affects the skin's outer layer.
+UVA rays penetrate deeply into the skin resulting in collagen damage whereas UVB rays cause sunburns and tannins as it majorly affects the skin's outer layer.

 Why should men also wear sunscreen?

 Men's skin may be a little thicker, darker in color and rougher as compared to women's skin but it doesn't mean that men's skin should not be taken care of.
-Men too should use sun protection or sunblock products like sunscreen cream or sunscreen gel according to his skin type when out in the sun.
+Men too should use sun protection or sun block products like sunscreen lotion or sunscreen gel according to his skin type when out in the sun.

 Wearing sunscreen regularly reduces the lifetime exposure of skin to the harmful UV radiations and also it shields the skin from adverse effects the UVA, UVB and IR radiations.
 Therefore men should also use sunscreen to avoid excessive exposure and to protect their skin from harmful emissions.